storesafe/cordova-sqlite-storage/README.md

 ## General

 - Drop-in replacement for HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
-Some other known deviations are documented _above/below_. _Reports of_ any other possible deviations _would be appreciated_.
+Some other known deviations are documented throughout this document.
+Reports of any other possible deviations would be appreciated.
 - Single-page application design is recommended.
 - In case of a multi-page application the JavaScript used by each page must use `sqlitePlugin.openDatabase` to open the database access handle object before it can access the data.